-The company did not trade during the period, and there is no intention for it to trade in the future.
 The company's activity was in relation to holding loan notes with SW (Finance) I PLC.

 KEY PERFORMANCE INDICATORS

 SW (Finance) II Limited acts as a financing company for SW (Finance) I PLC and as such does not have any KPIs as an individual company.
 KPIs are monitored at the group level and are disclosed in the consolidated financial statements of Greensands Holdings Limited which may be obtained from the Company Secretary at Southern House, Yeoman Road, Worthing, BN13 3NX.